Helios-One-HAM/The-HeliosOne-Game/README.md

 This interconnect is an ideological one.
 Not a physical one.
+The new big idea is:
-The idea of an inner and outer layer of the web that is "The Internet TM" interconnected web that humanity has created.
+        an inner and outer layer of the web that is what "The Internet TM" is.

-The inner layer is safe familiar known secure on paper.
+- The inner layer is safe, familiar, known, and 'secure' on paper.
 The outer layer is what hams know and love already.
 Nothing but dreams and Ideas people have to do silly stuff.
 The outer layer should be the home of the place of new ideas and the place dedicated to studying new ideas.